openid/fapi/Financial_API_Grant_Management.md

 * In banking, the client could query the details of a grant to determine what accounts have been added to the grant by a user or other fine grain details of the authorisation (when the user has a choice).

-* When another user's authorisation is required and this occurs after the original authorisation was granted by the user, the client can query the status of consent at any point after the authorization to determine if full user consent has been obtained (polling).
+* In some scenarios, resource owner can be multiple natural persons, so additional authorisations might be required and this might occur after the original authorisation was granted by the intiating resource owner.
+The client can query the status of consent at any point after the authorization to determine if complete authorization has occured (by adhoc query or regular polling).
+Another scenario that fits in this category is multi-party approval process for business entities.

 * Some jurisdictions require client's and authorisation server's applications to provide a dashboard to a user to view and revoke authorisations given to the authorisation server.
 Querying the details of the grant allows clients to have access to the up-to-date status and contents of the consent.